Naeima/Correlation-between-Female-Fertility-and-Employment-Status/README.md

 # Female-fertility-and-employment-status
-''This code creates an interactive dashboard to visualise a study about the relationship between the female fertility and her employment status across UK regions.
+''This project creates an interactive dashboard to visualise a study about the relationship between the female fertility and her employment status across UK regions.
 Multiple datasets were selected and analyised, key findings were communicated.
 # To run the dasboard
 #Step 1: Download dashboard.py and  master.csv in on directlory